The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 The goal of StempCens

-is to estimates the parameters of
+is to estimate the parameters of

 algorithm (Delyon, Lavielle, and Moulines 1999).
 This algorithm is a

-matrix using the method developed by Louis (1982).
-To examine the
+developed by Louis (1982).
+To evaluate the performance of the fitted

-performance of the fitted model, case-deletion measure are provided (see
+model, case-deletion diagnostics are provided (see also Cook 1977; Zhu

-also Cook 1977; Zhu et al. 2001).
-Moreover, it computes the
+et al. 2001).
+Moreover, the package computes the spatio-temporal

-isotropic spatial correlation function.
+correlation function.

 You can install the released version of StempCens from CRAN with: